 Lindsey’s blog is full of resources for beautiful calligraphy and paper crafts.
 It was from her that I first learned fauxligraphy which I used for the first several months of lettering.
 She call’s it “faux calligraphy” here.
 Once you master this skill, moving on to a brush pen will be so much easier.
 When you go to this tutorial, you might not be leaving her site for a few hours, so make sure to watch the time.

 I do not claim to own the rights to this photo.
 It is from https://thepostmansknock.com/faux-calligraphy-tutorial/

 As soon as you go to this brush lettering tutorial, you will be sucked in.
 Sharisse is very thorough and explains everything to the tiniest details.
 There is so much information that she is giving for free!
 She is so generous.
 If this was your only resource, you’d be on your way to an amazing hand lettering artist.

 Amanda was the first person I ever started learning hand lettering from.
 She is amazing inspiration and she is also so sweet to everyone.
 First, go to her site.
 On the home page you will see two free email courses that you must sign up for.
 The Letter Better Series and Flourishing Foundations have improved my lettering skills dramatically.
 And even better, they are free and they come right to your email.
-Next, you should click on her free resources and sign up to become an insider.
 She has amazing free resources that you don’t want to miss out on.